kevinle350/CS410_Final_Proj/README.md

 Our implementation was verified based on expected output by manually looking at the data on the webpage and seeing the matchup based on the confidence score.

+## Video Demo
+Our team's video demo can be found [here](https://mediaspace.illinois.edu/media/t/1_noc04h09).

+## TextData Proposal
+Our team's project proposal can be found [here](https://textdata.org/submissions/671b1be2c2928a238422fd77).

 ## Initialize Repo